Senpai-Sama7/Otis/README.md

 - OpenTelemetry distributed tracing
 - Docker sandbox with security_opt, cap_drop, read-only filesystem
 - Multi-stage builds (50-70% smaller attack surface)
+- **NEW: Advanced anti-spam AI with adversarial attack resistance**
+- **NEW: Red/Blue team framework for adversarial testing**
+- **NEW: NIST AI RMF compliance and governance**

 **What it's NOT:**
 - Not a vulnerability scanner (it orchestrates nmap/sqlmap)
 - Not a SIEM (it integrates with Elasticsearch)
 - Not a C2 framework (it integrates with existing C2s)
+- Not a basic spam filter (it includes advanced adversarial detection and defense)

 ## 🏗️ Honest Architecture

+### Main Cybersecurity Platform
 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
 │                         FastAPI Application                              │